-Over the last couple of months air raids have become more extreme.
-Parents have decided it is time to send children to the relative safety of the countryside, as extended warfare seems inevitable.
+Over the last couple of months, air raids have become more extreme and parents have decided it is time to send children to the relative safety of the countryside, as extended warfare seems inevitable.
 America is not currently involved in this ‘European war’, but circumstances are about to change dramatically…

 This activity will help children to:

 - Learn about the Second World Wartime Home Front.

 - Understand what it was like to be evacuated.

 - Empathise with what it was like to be an evacuee in World War 2.

 Target Age: Key Stage 2